Violence-hit Pakistan locks down the capital for an Asian security meeting

 Pakistan often blames the outlawed Pakistani Taliban, who have sanctuaries in neighboring Afghanistan, for the violence.
 Afghanistan’s Taliban government says it does not allow anyone to use its soil for attacks against any country.

 Two Chinese engineers were killed on Oct.
 6 in a suicide bombing outside the airport in Karachi, the capital of southern Sindh province.
-The attack was claimed by a separatist group.
+A separatist group claimed responsibility for the attack.

-In the past, ordinary Pakistanis used to line up on both sides of the main roads to welcome any dignitaries visiting the country, but authorities said they had to take harsh security measures because of fears of militant attacks.
-Only state media will be allowed to cover the meetings.
+In the past, Pakistanis used to line up along the main roads to welcome any dignitaries visiting the country, but authorities said they had to take harsh security measures this time because of fears of militant attacks.
+Only state media are allowed to cover the meetings.

-Among those attending were China's Premier Li Qiang, Russian Prime Minister Mikhail Mishustin, India's External Affairs Minister Subrahmanyam Jaishankar, Iran's First Vice President Mohammad Reza Aref and the prime ministers of Kyrgyzstan, Belarus, Kazakhstan, Tajikistan and Mongolia.
+Among those attending are Chinese Premier Li Qiang, Russian Prime Minister Mikhail Mishustin, Indian External Affairs Minister Subrahmanyam Jaishankar, Iranian First Vice President Mohammad Reza Aref and the prime ministers of Kyrgyzstan, Belarus, Kazakhstan, Tajikistan and Mongolia.

+Although Jaishankar is visiting the country for the first time in more than a decade, he is not expected to hold separate bilateral meetings with Pakistani officials.

+The two South Asian neighbors have a history of bitter relations, and former Pakistani Foreign Minister Bilawal Bhutto Zardari also did not hold any bilateral meetings with Indian officials when he visited New Delhi last year to attend an SCO summit.

 Credit: AP